p-alexander/configurator/README.md

 }
 ```

-This package provides simple utilities to help build such constructors without too much code duplication.
+This package provides simple utilities to help build such constructors.

 ## Usage